This online presentation will give you an overview of studying at SMBC + provide opportunity for a follow up 1-to-1 chat.

 Mark is currently enrolled in a PhD in the area of systematic theology.
 His thesis topic is focussed on the theology of John Webster, and the role of the doctrine of God in his theological programme.
 Mark has a passion for reading, thinking and teaching theology.
 His goal is to model for students how to love God with their hearts and minds so that they can connect theology to worship, life and pastoral ministry.

 Mark is married to Kathryn.
-They have three children – Caitlin, Jessica and Jeremy.
-Caitlin and Jess are studying at University, and Jeremy is doing his HSC in 2018.
+They have three adult children - Caitlin, Jessica and Jeremy.
 Mark attends Ashfield Presbyterian Church.
 He enjoys watching his son play sport, listening to music, reading, Greek food and following the fortunes of his beloved Canterbury Bulldogs and Liverpool FC.

 High res photo download (5.1MB)